NCI900-Training-Organisation/intro-to-pytorch/docs/source/prerequisite.rst

     #.
 Experience with Jupyter notebooks.
     #.
 Experience with bash or similar Unix shells.

+    It's also beneficial to have a solid understanding of *matrix operations* and *differential calculus*.
+    While this is not required for programming, it is essential for the theoretical aspects of neural networks.

     This workshop assumes that you have experience coding in Python and are familiar with using Unix shell.
     If you are using a Windows machine please make sure you have a shell that supports SSH.
 Windows users can either use `PowerShell <https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/starting-windows-powershell>`_ or the `Windows Subsystem for Linux <https://learn.microsoft.com/en-us/windows/wsl/install>`_